Tony Gonzalez: Kansas City Chiefs

-Gonzalez was ranked as one of the top tight ends in the 1997 NFL Draft and was considered a top 15 selection.
+Gonzalez was ranked as one of the top tight ends in the 1997 NFL draft and was considered a top 15 selection.
 The Chiefs traded up from the 18th to the 13th selection with the Tennessee Oilers to draft Gonzalez.

 Gonzalez began his career in the 1997 season.
 He finished his rookie season with 33 receptions, two touchdowns, and a blocked punt on special teams, helping the Chiefs to finish with the best record in the American Football Conference (AFC).
 He was named to the NFL All-Rookie Team for the 1997 season.
 In the 1998 season, Gonzalez saw dramatic improvements with 59 receptions for 621 yards, and he also caught two touchdown passes for the second (consecutive) year.

+The 1999 season saw Gonzalez again improving when he caught 76 passes for 849 yards and a career-high 11 touchdown receptions, earning his first Pro Bowl selection.
+In addition, he was named as a First Team All-Pro.
+In week 14 of the 2000 season, he had 11 receptions for 147 yards and a touchdown in a loss to the New England Patriots.
+In the 2000 season, he had 93 receptions for 1,203 receiving yards and nine receiving touchdowns.
+He was named to the Pro Bowl and as a First Team All-Pro for the 2000 season.
+In the 2001 season, he had 73 receptions for 917 receiving yards and six receiving touchdowns while earning his third career First Team All-Pro honor and Pro Bowl nomination.
+On November 4, against the San Diego Chargers, he threw his first professional pass, which went for 40 yards.

+During the 2002 offseason, Gonzalez briefly resumed his basketball career, playing for the Miami Heat in the NBA Summer League.
+He appeared in two games, with his best outing being an 11 rebound performance in a 72–71 win against the Indiana Pacers.
+Despite never considering bringing Gonzalez to training camp due to his ongoing football career, then coach Pat Riley later stated that "If he ever would have pursued it, I think he would have been a 10-year pro".